skolbot.AI Chatbot for Schools

 What was activated:

-• AI chatbot trained on ABA-specific content (programmes, fees, placements, campuses, student life)
+• AI chatbot trained on PBA-specific content (programs, fees, co-ops, campuses, student life)

-• In-conversation open day registration (no redirect to external form)
+• In-conversation open house registration (no redirect to external form)

-• Personalised reminders at D-7 and D-1 before each open day
+• Personalised reminders at D-7 and D-1 before each open house event

 • Real-time CRM synchronisation (leads pushed to HubSpot)